Miconia

 • Miconia is a category 2, 3, 4 and 5 restricted invasive plant under the Biosecurity Act 2014.

-• You must not move, keep, give away, sell, or release into the environment.
+• You must not move, keep, give away or sell miconia, or release it into the environment.
 Penalties may apply.

-• You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with miconia under your control.
-This is called a general biosecurity obligation (GBO).
+• You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with miconia.
+This is called your general biosecurity obligation (GBO).

-• At a local level, each local government must have a biosecurity plan that covers invasive plants in its area.
+• Each local government must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on miconia.
 Some of these actions may be required under local laws.
 Contact your local government for more information.

 Further information